ow2-proactive/proactive-examples/README.md

 This repository includes a sub directory per bucket, in which a metadata file centralizes object-related-information: bucket name, object name, object kind,..
 If the "studio_template" section is specified, the object/workflow is also considered as a studio template.

+The aim of this project is to centralize all proactive workflows and other related objects (scripts, images, etc).
+The workflows from the ProActive Examples project are pushed to Catalog storage inside proactive.

+# How to build
+Please run next command: ``gradlew clean zip``
+This will generate the `proactive-examples.zip` file inside project's build folder.

+# How to test locally
+Copy the genarated proactive-examples.zip file to your `Scheduler_Distribution_Path/samples` directory.
+Start your proactive distribution.
+From this point everything should work ok.
+During scheduling startup: the proactive-examples.zip archive will be exatracted to proactive-examples folder.
+On the next step the special groovy script will automatically push the workflows from proactive-examples folder to Catalog storage.
+If you need to retest the extracting and loading of proactive-examples, please `proactive-examples folder`.

 # How to add a new package

 1) Create a folder with the desired package name (e.g. **TextAnalysis**).